AriHealth/covid19-general-info/README.md

 ## Datasets and Databases <a name="datasets-and-databases"></a>
-Even if the publicly available information about COVID-19 is still somewhat scarce from a data scientis viewpoint, more and more datasets are being provided from different goverment agencies and health organisms all around the world to address the problem.
+Even if the publicly available information about COVID-19 is still somewhat scarce from a data scientist viewpoint, more and more datasets are being provided from different goverment agencies and health organisms all around the world to address the problem.

 Here it is all the datasets I've found at the moment: